AriFordsham/GHCWiki/building/cross-compiling/i-os.md

 Each time you modify your Haskell code you'll need to re-compile from the command line before re-building in Xcode.
 It is possible to automate this in Xcode if you wish.

+## Loose Ends

+Outstanding issues we should fix in rough priority order.

+- Fat binaries
+- Cross-compiler for the iOS simulator
+- Template Haskell for cross compilers!
+- Packaging with the wrapper scripts and perhaps release of binaries of official ghc releases
+- Would be nice to not have to disable dead-code removal.
+(Simon Marlow says "we have special hacks so that you don't have to disable dead-code removal on OS X, in the native code generator and (I presume) in the LLVM backend.
+Perhaps this just needs to be adapted to work on iOS too?")
+- Test cabal more, as there are likely to be some areas where cross-compiling isn't quite right yet
+- Fix the copious link warnings
+- Could we have a global adjustor pool instead of one per "wrapper"?
+- Stop llvm generating an unnecessary 'bx lr' (return) instruction after the GHC calling convention (which is actually a goto)